Frequently Asked Questions

 We recommend that our patients spread out the frequency of their IV therapy by a minimum of four weeks.
 If we are specifically treating a deficiency, we may be able to perform more frequent IV administrations but may require routine laboratory workup.

-Iron Infusions FAQ:
+General Iron Infusions

 -